 Through clubs and organizations, our students work with one another to build a community.
 They work toward the common goal of building personal/professional skills to be competitive for professional school, give back to the community, and have fun.

-We offer workshops, help students get started when finding shadowing opportunities, take a trip to University of Nebraska Medical Center every spring, provide mock interviews and regularly available meetings with professional school reps.
+We offer workshops, help students find shadowing opportunities, take a trip to University of Nebraska Medical Center every spring, provide mock interviews and schedule meetings with professional school reps.
 A little something for everyone!

 Academic resources I recommend most to students include going to Success Coaching with the Center for Academic Success and Transition (CAST).
 They have resources around tutoring, study skills, time management, note-taking, test prep and motivation!

-We help prepare students for professional school by assisting students in working on essays and finding experiences to make them competitive applicants.
+We help prepare students for a career by assisting them with essays and finding experiences to make them competitive applicants.
 We encourage students to job shadow, do informational interviews and go to career advising.

 Never be afraid to reach out for help and connect with at least two faculty/staff people on campus.
 That support/relationship building is so important, especially when feeling lost or unmotivated, it's powerful to know you have someone on your side!